Skip to Content

 What & Why?

-Sonoma County Regional Parks has secured a trail easement and is proposing to complete the design, environmental review and permitting necessary to build a 1.1-mile trail on the Kashia Coastal Reserve, adding spectacular trail west of Highway 1 to the California Coastal Trail.
+Sonoma County Regional Parks has secured a trail easement and is proposing to complete the design, environmental review and permitting necessary to build a 1.1-mile trail on the Kashia Coastal Reserve, adding a spectacular trail west of Highway 1 to the California Coastal Trail.

 The Kashia Coastal Reserve is adjacent and north of Salt Point State Park.